-where $w^{\ell}$ and $b^{\ell}$ signify each of the weight and bias elements in a given NN layer $\ell$ and the summations are over all the $m$ input data points that constitute a \textit{minibatch} of a dataset utilized in one given forward-backward pass and subsequent update step.
-The term $\eta$ is a small, positive parameter, the \textit{learning rate}, that determines how quickly the weights and biases are updated.
-A variation of the SGD that is often the standard optimization algorithm is the adaptive moment estimation (Adam) optimizer proposed by Ref.~\cite{kingmaBa2017}.
+where $w^{\ell}$ and $b^{\ell}$ signify each weight and bias element in a given layer $\ell$, and the summations are over all the $m$ input data points.
+This constitutes a minibatch of a dataset utilized in one given forward-backward pass and subsequent update step.
+The term $\eta$ is a small, positive parameter, the learning rate, that determines how quickly the weights and biases are updated.
+A variation of the SGD algorithm, and a common optimization algorithm, is the adaptive moment estimation (Adam) optimizer proposed by Ref.~\cite{kingmaBa2017}.

-A crucial feature that enables the implementation of the mentioned algorithms and the relevant equation is automatic differentiation.
-With this tool, it is possible to compute the exact numerical values of the derivatives used within backpropagation and the optimization algorithm (Eqs.~(\ref{SGD1}) and (\ref{SGD2})).
-This capability to numerically compute derivatives is taken advantage of in PINN when we incorporate ODEs, such as Eq.~(\ref{eigenvalue problem}), into the loss function without the need for discretization, as is carried out with traditional numerical methods.
+A crucial feature that enables the implementation of the aforementioned algorithms and the relevant differential equation is automatic differentiation.
+With this method, it is possible to compute the exact numerical values of the derivatives used within backpropagation and the optimization algorithm (Eqs.~(\ref{SGD1}) and (\ref{SGD2})).
+This capability to numerically compute derivatives is taken advantage of in PINNs when we incorporate differential equations, such as Eq.~(\ref{eigenvalue problem}), into the loss function without the need for discretization (as is carried out with traditional numerical methods).